A universal compression theory for lottery ticket hypothesis and neural scaling laws: Lemmas and Proofs of Theorems

 to rewrite Eq.~\eqref{eq:sym_term_1} as

 On the right-hand side, the first term can be written as

 in which the parenthesis is a polynomial of $q_\alpha$'s by induction assumption.
 The second term can be written as

 which is a polynomial of $q_\alpha$'s as well, and so are the other terms in the ellipse.
-Therefore, we have proven that all terms in the form of Eq.~\eqref{eq:general_sym_term} can be written as polynomials of $q_\alpha$'s.
+Therefore, we proved that all terms in the form of Eq.~\eqref{eq:general_sym_term} can be written as polynomials of $q_\alpha$'s.

 Next, we repack $q_{\alpha}$ into tensors.
 Define $p_\alpha = q_\alpha/d$.
 Note that the set $\{ p_{\alpha} \ | \ |\alpha|=k \}$ is exactly the set of coordinates of the tensor $p_k = \sum_i w_i^{\otimes k}/d$.
 So indeed, the value of $f$ relies only on the tensor moments $p_k$.